 An overview of viewership by geolocation.
 Click the arrow next to the country to see more detailed areas (e.g. states, regions, etc.)

 If you downgrade your account, you should download your analytics first.
-You cannot obtain these analytics once your account is Free or Basic.
+You cannot obtain analytics once your account is lower than Premium.

 If the total number of views is less than (or otherwise inconsistent with) the maximum concurrent views, this can be caused by an incomplete video view.
-This means the viewer has not started and stopped the stream/video clip they were viewing.
-This is a common scenario for live broadcasts with no video on-demand clips posted.
+This means the viewer started but did not stop the stream/video clip they were viewing.
+This is a common scenario for live broadcasts with no video-on-demand clips posted.